Alexandria, Alabama

 Alexandria is a census-designated place and unincorporated community in Calhoun County, Alabama, United States.
 At the 2020 census, the population was 4,032.
 It is included in the Anniston-Oxford, Alabama Metropolitan Statistical Area.

 Geography

-Alexandria is located near the center of Calhoun County at (33.766072, -85.884389).
+Alexandria is located near the center of Calhoun County.
 It is bordered to the south by the Saks CDP.

 According to the U.S. Census Bureau, the Alexandria CDP has a total area of 28.8 km2, of which 0.03 sqkm, or 0.11%, is water.